 What are the five types of Olympic cycling?

-The Olympic Games includes a variety of cycling events.
-There are four main categories of Olympic cycling, namely track cycling, road cycling, BMX freestyle, BMX racing and mountain biking.
+The Olympic Games include a variety of cycling events.
+There are four main categories of Olympic cycling, namely track cycling, road cycling, BMX freestyle, BMX racing, and mountain biking.

 Many cyclists compete in multiple events, including individual and team events.
 Track and road cycling events have been a significant part of the games since they began back in the late 19th Century.